The year 2017 began with the launch of two important cars, the Maruti Ignis and the Tata Hexa. But these launches are just the tip of the iceberg.

-Automakers, both domestic and global, are lining up a slew of new and updated cars for the Indian markets ranging from mass market sedans and SUVs to high end luxury cars and SUV.
-Launches in the volume segment this year include the likes of the all-new Maruti Swift and Dzire, the heavily revised Ford EcoSport and Tata’s third compact sedan, the Tigor.
+Automakers, both domestic and global, are lining up a slew of new and updated cars for the Indian market ranging from mass market sedans and SUVs to high-end luxury cars and SUVs.
+Launches in the volume segment this year include the likes of the all-new Maruti Swift and the Dzire, the heavily revised Ford EcoSport and Tata’s third compact sedan, the Tigor.

-On the opposite end of the scale, Volkswagen is finally set to relaunch the Passat, Mercedes is set to launch the new E-class in long-wheelbase form and Lexus has announced a grand entry into the Indian market with three luxury models.
+On the opposite end of the scale, Volkswagen is finally set to relaunch the Passat and Lexus has announced a grand entry into the Indian market with three luxury models.

 Here is a look at the new cars and SUVs heading to our shores this year:

 Volkswagen is set to launch the new Tiguan in India in April.
 Based on the VW Group’s MQB platform, the Tiguan features a sharp, sporty exterior design along with quite a spacious and superbly appointed cabin.
 The SUV will be powered by a 2.0-litre diesel engine developing 177hp and 350Nm of torque.
 The engine will be paired with a seven-speed DSG gearbox with an all-wheel-drive system on offer.
 It is estimated to be priced in the range of Rs 30-35 lakh (ex-showroom).